 Visual Studio will also look different depending on which version you have installed.
-The free Visual Basic 2008 Express Edition product has fewer tools than other editions such as the high-end Visual Studio 2008 Team Suite.
-The figures in this book were captured while using Visual Studio 2008 Team Suite, so, if you have another version, you may not see all of the tools shown here.
+The free Visual Basic 2012 Express Edition product has fewer tools than other editions such as the high-end Team Suite.
+The figures in this book were captured while using Team Suite, so if you have another version, you may not see all of the tools shown here.
+Menu items, toolbars, and other details may also be slightly different for different versions.
+Usually you can find moved items with a little digging through the menus and customizations.